William Howard Taft IV

 William Howard Taft IV (born September 13, 1945) is an American diplomat and attorney who served in the United States government under several Republican administrations.
 He is a son of William Howard Taft III and a great-grandson of President William Howard Taft.

 Early life and education

 Taft was born on September 13, 1945, in Washington, D.C., the second child of William Howard Taft III and Barbara Bradfield.
 Taft IV's patrilineal great-grandfather was U.S. President William Howard Taft.
 He attended St. Paul's School in Concord, New Hampshire graduating in 1962.
 Taft IV earned his bachelor of arts degree in English from Yale University in 1966 and his Juris Doctor degree from Harvard Law School in 1969.

 Personal life

 He married Julia Vadala in 1974.
 The couple has three children.

+As is evident in official photographs, he is missing his upper left lateral incisor.

 Career

 After researching the Federal Trade Commission (FTC) as one of the first of "Nader's Raiders"; during 1969–1970, he was briefly the attorney adviser to the chairman of the FTC.
 During 1970–1973, he was the principal assistant to Caspar W. Weinberger, who was deputy director, then director of the Office of Management and Budget in the Executive Office of the President under President Richard Nixon.
 Taft assisted Weinberger in the management of the budgetary process, policy review, and program oversight for all of the federal government.

 Taft served from 1973 to 1976 as the executive assistant to the United States Secretary of Health, Education, and Welfare.
 In April 1976 Taft was appointed by President Gerald Ford to serve as general counsel of the Department of Health, Education, and Welfare.
 In the post, as the chief lawyer for the department and the principal administrator of the Office of the General Counsel, he supervised over 350 lawyers in Washington and 10 regional offices.
 During the Carter administration, he was an attorney with the Washington, D.C. law firm of Leva, Hawes, Symington, Martin and Oppenheimer.